prepare.blog

 • Update the plan after any major life change: a move, new household member, new medical condition, or a child starting at a new school.

-How to Involve Kids and Elderly Family Members in the Plan
+Involving Kids and Elderly Family Members

 A family emergency plan only works if every member can execute their part.
 That means tailoring roles to age and ability — not handing a toddler a flashlight and hoping for the best.